otrv4/otrv4/otrv4.md

 3. Discard all duplicate prekey ensembles in the list.
 4. If one Prekey Ensemble remains:
-    * Decide whether to send a message using this Prekey Ensemble if the long-term key within the User Profile is trusted or not.
+    * Decide whether to send a message using this Prekey Ensemble if the long-term key within the Client Profile is trusted or not.
 This decision is optional.
 5. If multiple valid prekey ensembles remain:
     * If there are keys that are untrusted and trusted in the list of messages, decide whether to only use messages that contain trusted long-term keys.